Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

-The other difficult is in the large radius region, where we are met with a problem of an $r^{\delta}$ weight loss in $\mathbb{M}_{\text{deg}}(\phi^i)$ to control the error terms $\mathcal{E}(F_{+1}^1)$ directly.
-Consider one term $\int_{\mathcal{D}(0,t)}r^{-3+\delta}|F_{+1}^1|^2$ in $\mathcal{E}(F_{+1}^1)$ for example, which can not be bounded by the LHS of the sum of the estimates \eqref{eq:MorawetEnergyEstimateforAlmostScalarWave} for $\phi^0$ and $\phi^1$ because of the presence of $\partial_{\phi}\phi^0$ term in \eqref{eq:ReggeWheeler Phi^1Kerr}.
+The other difficulty is in the large radius region, where we are met with a problem of an $r^{\delta}$ weight loss in $\mathbb{M}_{\text{deg}}(\phi^i)$ to control the error terms $\mathcal{E}(F_{+1}^1)$ directly.
+Consider the error term $\int_{\mathcal{D}(0,t)}r^{-3+\delta}|F_{+1}^1|^2$ for example, which cannot be bounded by the LHS of the sum of estimates \eqref{eq:MorawetEnergyEstimateforAlmostScalarWave} for $\phi^0$ and $\phi^1$ because of the presence of $\partial_{\phi}\phi^0$ term in \eqref{eq:ReggeWheeler Phi^1Kerr}.
 The additional power $\delta$ in this error term is related to the degeneracy of Morawetz estimate in large $r$ region which, in our situation, is mainly exhibited by the $r^{\delta}$-weight loss in both $r$- and $t^*$-derivatives in \eqref{eq:MorawetEnergyEstimateforAlmostScalarWave}.
-It turns out that there is a damping effect on the RHS of \eqref{eq:TME0order} in the sense that the prefactor of $\partial_{t}$ derivative has the positive sign for $r$ large, and based on this fact we improve the Morawetz estimate for $\phi^0_{+1}$ in large radius region such that the error term is manifestly controlled.
-The analysis for the spin $-1$ component is more subtle, in which the estimate \eqref{eq:estiphi0byphi1negafinal1} giving a better control over $|\partial_{\phi} \phi^0_{-1}|$ is derived by viewing the definition \eqref{eq:DefOf Phi^0^1NegaSpin} of $\phi^{1}_{-1}$ as a transport equation of $\phi^0_{-1}$.
+It turns out that there is a damping effect on the RHS of \eqref{eq:TME0order} in the sense that the prefactor of $\partial_{t}$ derivative has the positive sign for $r$ large, and based on this fact, we improve the Morawetz estimate for $\phi^0_{+1}$ in large radius region such that the error term is manifestly controlled.
+The analysis for the spin $-1$ component is more subtle, in which estimate \eqref{eq:estiphi0byphi1negafinal1} giving a better control over $|\partial_{\phi} \phi^0_{-1}|$ is derived by viewing definition \eqref{eq:DefOf Phi^0^1NegaSpin} of $\phi^{1}_{-1}$ as a transport equation of $\phi^0_{-1}$.

 Here is an overview of this paper.
 In Section \ref{sect:PrelimandNotations}, we collect a (well-known) well-posedness theorem for a general linear wave system, give some definitions and introduce further notations.
 A proof of Theorem \ref{thm:MoraEstiAlmostScalarWave} is given in Section \ref{Sect:ProofofTheoremOnSWRWKerr}.
-Afterwards, in Section \ref{sect:spin1case}, we make use of Theorem \ref{thm:MoraEstiAlmostScalarWave} and complete the proof of Theorem \ref{thm:EneAndMorEstiExtremeCompsNoLossDecayVersion2} for two regular extreme N-P components of Maxwell field.
+Afterward, in Section \ref{sect:spin1case}, we make use of Theorem \ref{thm:MoraEstiAlmostScalarWave} and complete the proof of Theorem \ref{thm:EneAndMorEstiExtremeCompsNoLossDecayVersion2} for two regular extreme N--P components of Maxwell field.